prachi214/TTS-tool/README.md

 - **Tesseract.js**: Library that allows text extraction (OCR) from images.
 - **TypeScript**: Static type checker for JavaScript.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Magic UI**: - A library for animated effects and visual enhancements.
+- **@tabler/icons-react**: A collection of free open-source icons for React.

 ## Libraries Used